glitchdotcom/Pupdates-CMS/README.md

 - All the API is in XML.
 Couple this with the unsupported client and terrible documentation, and this means that whenever something breaks, it will be way more difficult to figure out how to fix it.

 - There is no way to have test data in the production environment.
 This alone is a deal breaker for me.

+- Their client-side JavaScript library comes from the middle ages compared to the incredible level of customizability and design that Stripe provides.

+- It will cost us **more** than Stripe before our first 800 customers.

+## Stripe issues so far

+- I guess Liz may write things here eventually...